radekBednarik/parabot/README.md

 ### Installing

 1. Run _[sudo] python[3] setup.py install_
 2. You can try the project on the examples tests in the folder _examples_.
-Unfortunate side effect of running tests as parallel processes is a bit messed console output.
-However, log files are correctly places in timestamped directories in the appropriate test suite folder.
 3. To try it on your project:

    3.1 Create a new branch for this, if things get messed up!!!